heykeerthi/heykeerthi/README.md

 ---

-## 🏗️ rubedo — proof i ship (private repo)
+## 🏗️ rubedo — [private repo]

-i'm a non-technical marketer, and there is a working SaaS product in my GitHub. client roster, session calendar, gym-floor workout logging (3 taps a set), payment tracking, progress photos, and a premium client share page — Next.js + Supabase, row-level security on every table, installable PWA.
+i'm a non-technical marketer, and there is a working SaaS product in my GitHub.
+Coming out soon.

-built end-to-end with AI as the engineering team and me as product, brand, strategy, and QA. the repo stays private because the strategy is the moat;
+Next.js + Supabase, row-level security on every table, installable PWA.

-the point here is that the sentence "a marketer shipped this" is now true.
+built end-to-end with AI.

 ## ✍️ the linkedin content system (private; method published as skills)